-Who doesn’t love a piece of beautifully charred, perfectly seasoned, jerk chicken?
+Who doesn’t love a piece of beautifully charred, perfectly seasoned, Grilled Jerk Chicken?
 Lately, it’s been really helping me stick to my low-carb diet.
 Before we get to the recipe, here are some interesting facts about this tasty chicken.
-According to Wikipedia, the word “jerk” comes from the Spanish word “charqui.”
-This word was used to describe dried or “jerked” meat.
-It is also where we got the word “jerky.”
+According to Wikipedia, the word “Jerk” comes from the Spanish word “Charqui.”
+This word was used to describe dried or “Jerked” meat.
+It is also where we got the word “Jerky.”
 Jerk chicken was developed in Jamaica.
 Escaped African slaves, fleeing from British soldiers, fled into Jamaica’s mountains.
 Once there, they used resources available to them to survive.
 Local spices were used to season the wild hogs that they captured, and roasted over open flames to make jerk pork.
 Over time, other meats were used, like chicken.
 These days jerk-stands litter the streets of Jamaica, at least that’s what I hear…

 Our Jamaican Honeymoon

 You’re probably expecting a lovely, romantic story about my Jamaican honeymoon.
 I wish I had one for you.
 My husband and I both worked at a local county jail when we first met.
 How many people can say they met in jail?
 After dating for three months, he asked me to marry him.
 He even presented me with a ring made with a twig and a pull-tab from a beer can.
 Romantic, right?
 We waited another fifteen months until we said: “I do.”
 Unfortunately, we might have waited a bit too long.
 Both of our vacation requests were denied because the county had a vacation freeze.
 They didn’t care about our Jamaican dream.
 We had a lovely weekend in Tahoe, and we’re back to work a few days later!

 Grilled Jerk Chicken Serving Suggestions